About the group

 Music

-This music was recorded at our last performance in the Airmen’s Club, Steamer Point.
+The music linked below was recorded at our last performance in the Airmen’s Club, Steamer Point.

 The recordings were obtained using a very primitive method ... a microphone on a chair at the side of the stage and connected to an AKAI reel-to-reel tape recorder (then, the state of the art).
 The quality is reasonable, given the circumstances, but not good by today's standards.